wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 ##### handleGetS(), Response Path

-There are two possible response paths.
+There are three possible response paths.
 The first one is `handleFetchResp()`, which handles the response event to a `Fetch` or `FetchInvX` sent earlier in order to acquire the data, and to optionally downgrade the upper level owner.
 At the beginning of the method, it first updates ACK counter of the MSHR register by calling `decrementAcksNeeded()`, and then removes the sender of the fetch response event from `responses`.